Home Instruction Questions and Answers

 If the district considers these activities to be extra-curricular, such a student may participate in the band and/or receive music lessons.
 It is recommended that the board of education establish a policy regarding participation in these activities.

 - May students instructed at home be allowed to use school facilities such as the library, career information center and gymnasium?

 Yes.
 Students may be allowed to use such school facilities provided that there is mutual agreement on the part of all involved parties.

 The provisions of Public Health Law Section 2164 which require parents to submit proof of immunization prior to admission of their children to a school do not apply to students being educated at home.
-If the Commissioner of Health notifies school officials of the outbreak of a disease for which immunization is required, however, parents of children on home instruction who seek to participate in testing or other activities on the premises of a public or nonpublic school must produce proof of immunization or the children must be denied access to the school building.
+If the Commissioner of Health notifies school officials of the outbreak of a disease for which immunization is required, however, parents of children on home instruction who seek to participate in testing or other activities on the premises of a public or religious or independent school must produce proof of immunization or the children must be denied access to the school building.

 - May parents or students on home instruction borrow instructional items from the public school such as library books, microscopes and movie projectors?

 Yes.
 Although a public school is not obligated by law to lend such items, it may allow parents or students to borrow available materials.